 Compliance does not equal security.
 Organizations may think they are compliant, but data shows they are not secure.
 (Source: 2014 SANS Health Care Cyberthreat Report)

-Do you want to find out how secure your network really is ?
+Do you want to find out how secure your network really is?

-Contact us today to request a FREE, no obligation Network Security Assessment!
+Contact us today to request a FREE, no-obligation Network Security Assessment!
 Our engineers will explain in plain English what needs to be done to completely analyze your technology infrastructure to ensure there are no holes that can be exploited to steal your livelihood.

-The information we collect is not personally identifiable, provides us no access to your patient data or your network afterwards, and is kept confidential.
+The information we collect is not personally identifiable, provides us no access to your patient data or your network afterward, and is kept confidential.
 We can only use it to generate the reports you need to fully understand your risk level and what actions need to take place to fix any problems we can find.